Wide leg pants are an everyday staple in my wardrobe, and let me tell you I have tried a ton of them out there!

 Pros: High quality fabric, sewn with care and will last a long time.
 Good size range

-Cons: These pieces are on the higher price end so the might take some time to save for
+Cons: These pieces are a bit pricier so they might take some time to save for

-My closet go to for great ethical basics and Everlane does not disappoint when it comes to the wide leg pants.
+My closet go-to for great ethical basics.
+Everlane does not disappoint when it comes to the wide leg pants.

 Here’s what they have: